kkoltun/dev_notes/abstraction_encapsulation_information_hiding.md

 Still, I was curious.
 I decided to gather a number of different definitions for abstraction, information hiding, and encapsulation, and to compare them.
 This article details what I found.

 ## ABSTRACTION
-> A view of a problem that extracts the essential information relevant to a particular purpose and ignores the remainder of the information."
+> A view of a problem that extracts the essential information relevant to a particular purpose and ignores the remainder of the information.

-IEEE, 1983
+*IEEE, 1983*

-> The essence of abstraction is to extract essential properties while omitting inessential details."
+> The essence of abstraction is to extract essential properties while omitting inessential details.

--- [Ross et al, 1975]
+*Ross et al, 1975*

-"Abstraction is a process whereby we identify the important aspects of a phenomenon and ignore its details."
+> Abstraction is a process whereby we identify the important aspects of a phenomenon and ignore its details.

--- [Ghezzi et al, 1991]
+*Ghezzi et al, 1991*

-"Abstraction is generally defined as 'the process of formulating generalised concepts by extracting common qualities from specific examples.'"
+> Abstraction is generally defined as *the process of formulating generalised concepts by extracting common qualities from specific examples.*

--- [Blair et al, 1991]
+*Blair et al, 1991*

-"Abstraction is the selective examination of certain aspects of a problem.
-The goal of abstraction is to isolate those aspects that are important for some purpose and suppress those aspects that are unimportant."
+> Abstraction is the selective examination of certain aspects of a problem.
+The goal of abstraction is to isolate those aspects that are important for some purpose and suppress those aspects that are unimportant.

--- [Rumbaugh et al, 1991]
+*Rumbaugh et al, 1991*

-"The meaning [of abstraction] given by the Oxford English Dictionary (OED) closest to the meaning intended here is 'The act of separating in thought'.
-A better definition might be 'Representing the essential features of something without including background or inessential detail.'"
+> The meaning [of abstraction] given by the Oxford English Dictionary (OED) closest to the meaning intended here is *The act of separating in thought*.
+A better definition might be *Representing the essential features of something without including background or inessential detail.*

--- [Graham, 1991]
+*Graham, 1991*

-"[A] simplified description, or specification, of a system that emphasizes some of the system's details or properties while suppressing others.
-A good abstraction is one that emphasizes details that are significant to the reader or user and suppress details that are, at least for the moment, immaterial or diversionary."
+> [A] simplified description, or specification, of a system that emphasizes some of the system's details or properties while suppressing others.
+A good abstraction is one that emphasizes details that are significant to the reader or user and suppress details that are, at least for the moment, immaterial or diversionary.

--- [Shaw, 1984]
+*Shaw, 1984*

-"An abstraction denotes the essential characteristics of an object that distinguish it from all other kinds of object and thus provide crisply defined conceptual boundaries, relative to the perspective of the viewer."
+> An abstraction denotes the essential characteristics of an object that distinguish it from all other kinds of object and thus provide crisply defined conceptual boundaries, relative to the perspective of the viewer.

--- [Booch, 1991]
+*Booch, 1991*

 One point of confusion regarding abstraction is its use as both a process and an entity.
 Abstraction, as a process, denotes the extracting of the essential details about an item, or a group of items, while ignoring the inessential details.
 Abstraction, as an entity, denotes a model, a view, or some other focused representation for an actual item.
 Abstraction is most often used as a complexity mastering technique.
 For example, we often hear people say such things as: "just give me the highlights" or "just the facts, please."
 What these people are asking for are abstractions.